Yulia-Pryima/Test-Scenarious-for-AnyMind/README.md

 ### Steps:
 - For the Graph card, check the data trend of the selected metrics from the saved
 report:
 	a.
 Click line graph, click column graph option.
     b.
 Set to view 1 and 2 metrics at a time in the graph card.
     c.
 Click View Report button.
     d.
 Click refresh button.
     e.
 Click and drag move button.
     f.
 Click resize button.
     g.
 Click remove button.
 ### Expected Result:
 - Data should display accordingly:
 	a.
-Output of the graph should be changed accordingly
+Output of the graph should be changed accordingly.
 	b.
-User should be able to view at least 1 and at most 2 metrics at a time in the graph card 	c.
+User should be able to view at least 1 and at most 2 metrics at a time in the graph card
+    c.
 User should be redirected to saved report page containing all of the configurations for the corresponding report accordingly.
 	d.
 Card should refresh.
 	e.
 User should be able to reposition the card within the dashboard.
 	f.
 User should be able to resize the card spanning the whole width of the screen or half of it.
 	g.
 User should be able to remove the card from the dashboard.